holochain/docs-pages/src/pages/quick-start/index.md

 !!! note Workaround for caching issues

 Sometimes the binaries you need will not be in cachix and you will get an error that looks something like:
-> unable to start any build; either increase '--max-jobs' or enable remote builds
+> "unable to start any build; either increase '--max-jobs' or enable remote builds"

 This is an open issue that we are working on resolving.
 As a workaround you build the binaries yourself by using the following command instead of the one provided above: